ExtropyIO/awesome-mina-security/GettingStarted/MinaAndZkAppEssentials.md

   }
 }
 ```
 - Instad of `requireEquals(x)` also assertions can be used.
 If the assertion fails, o1js throws an error and does not submit the transaction.
 If the assertion succeeds, it becomes part of the proof that is verified on-chain.
+Using assertions in o1js means adding constraint logic to your code.
+E.g. if you call `a.assertLessThan(b)`, you prove that `a < b` under all circumstances.
 ```js
 x.assertEquals(y); // x = y
 x.assertBoolean(); // x = 0 or x = 1